-10.2.
-There shall be exempted from the application of this rule:

-- (a) Attorneys who serve as a justice, judge, or magistrate judge of a court of the United States of America or who serve in any federal office in which the attorney is prohibited by federal law from engaging in the practice of law. - (b) Retired attorneys.

-- (c) Attorneys on temporary duty with the armed forces. - (d) Faculty members of Tennessee law schools who do not practice law. - (e) Attorneys not engaged in the practice of law in Tennessee.
+- 10.3.
+There shall be exempted from the application of this rule: - (a) Attorneys who serve as a justice, judge, or magistrate judge of a court of the United States of America or who serve in any federal office in which the attorney is prohibited by federal law from engaging in the practice of law. - (b) Retired attorneys. - (c) Attorneys on temporary duty with the armed forces. - (d) Faculty members of Tennessee law schools who do not practice law. - (e) Attorneys not engaged in the practice of law in Tennessee.
 The term "the practice of law" shall be defined as any service rendered involving legal knowledge or legal advice, whether of representation, counsel, or advocacy, in or out of court, rendered in respect to the rights, duties, regulations, liabilities, or business relations of one requiring the services.
-It shall encompass all public and private positions in which the attorney may be called upon to examine the law or pass upon the legal effect of any act, document, or law.

-- 10.3.
-To facilitate the collection of the annual fee provided for in Section 10.1, all persons required by this Rule to pay an annual fee shall, on or before the last day of their birth month, file with the Board at its central office a registration statement, on a form prescribed by the Court, setting forth the attorney's current residence, office, and email addresses, and such other information as the Court may from time to time direct.
-In addition to such statement, every attorney shall file with the Board a supplemental statement of any change in the information previously submitted within 30 days of such change. - 10.4.
-Within thirty days of the receipt of a statement or supplement thereto filed by an attorney in accordance with the provisions of Section 10.3, the Board, acting through Disciplinary Counsel, shall acknowledge receipt thereof, on a form prescribed by the Court in order to enable the attorney on request to demonstrate compliance with the requirements of Sections 10.1 and 10.3.

-10.5.
-The Board periodically shall compile lists of attorneys who have failed to timely pay the annual registration fee required by Section 10.1 or have failed to timely file the annual registration statement required by Section 10.3.
+It shall encompass all public and private positions in which the attorney may be called upon to examine the law or pass upon the legal effect of any act, document, or law. - 10.4.
+Within thirty days of the receipt of a statement or supplement thereto filed by an attorney in accordance with the provisions of Section 10.1, the Board, acting through Disciplinary Counsel, shall acknowledge receipt thereof, on a form prescribed by the Court in order to enable the attorney on request to demonstrate compliance with the requirements of Sections 10.1 and 10.2 - 10.5.
+The Board monthly shall compile lists of attorneys who have failed to timely file the annual registration statement required by Section 10.1 or have failed to timely pay the annual registration fee required by Section 10.2.
 The Board shall send to each attorney listed thereon an Annual Registration Fee/Statement Delinquency Notice (the "Notice").
-The Notice shall state that the attorney has failed to timely pay the annual registration fee required by Tenn.
+The Notice shall state that the attorney has failed to timely file the annual registration statement required by Tenn.
 Sup.
 Ct.
-R. 9, Section 10.1, or has failed to timely file the annual registration statement required by Tenn.
+R. 9, Section 10.1, or has failed to timely pay the annual registration fee required by Tenn.
 Sup.
 Ct.
-R. 9, Section 10.3, and that the attorney's license therefore is subject to suspension pursuant to Tenn.
+R. 9, Section 10.2, and that the attorney's license therefore is subject to suspension pursuant to Tenn.
 Sup.
 Ct.
 R. 9, Section 10.6.
-The Notice shall be sent to the attorney by a form of United States mail providing delivery confirmation, at the address shown in the attorney's most recent registration statement filed pursuant to Section 10.3 or at the attorney's last known address, and at the email address shown in the attorney's most recent registration statement filed pursuant to Section 10.3 or at the attorney's last known email address.

-10.6. (a) Each attorney to whom a Notice is sent pursuant to Section 10.5 shall file with the Board within thirty days of the date of delivery of the Notice an affidavit with supporting documentation demonstrating that the attorney has paid the annual registration fee or has filed the annual registration statement, and has paid a delinquent compliance fee of One Hundred Dollars(\$100.00) to defray the Board's costs in issuing the Notice; or, alternatively, demonstrating that the Notice was sent to the attorney in error, the attorney having timely paid the annual registration fee or having timely filed the annual registration statement.
+The Notice shall be sent to the attorney by a form of United States mail providing delivery confirmation, at the primary or preferred address shown in the attorney's most recent registration statement filed pursuant to Section 10.1 or at the attorney's last known address, and at the email address shown in the attorney's most recent registration statement filed pursuant to Section 10.1 or at the attorney's last known email address. - 10.6. (a) Each attorney to whom a Notice is sent pursuant to Section 10.5 shall file with the Board within thirty days of the date of delivery of the Notice an affidavit or declaration under penalty of perjury with supporting documentation demonstrating that the attorney has paid the annual registration fee or has filed the annual registration statement, and has paid a delinquent compliance fee of One Hundred Dollars (\$100.00) to defray the Board's costs in issuing the Notice; or, alternatively, demonstrating that the Notice was sent to the attorney in error, the attorney having timely paid the annual registration fee or having timely filed the annual registration statement.